ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 20 The rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, so as not to worship demons, and the idols of gold and of silver and of brass and of stone and of wood, which can neither see nor hear nor walk;
 > 21 and they did not repent of their murders nor of their sorceries nor of their immorality nor of their thefts.

+**Revelation 9 Summary**

+***In Chapter 9, John*** witnesses the sounding of the fifth and sixth trumpets.
+The fifth trumpet releases demonic torment from the abyss as locust-like beings led by Abaddon/Apollyon afflict those without God’s seal for five months (*vv.
+1–11*).
+The sixth trumpet releases four bound angels at the Euphrates who lead an enormous cavalry force that kills a third of mankind through plagues of fire, smoke, and brimstone (*vv.
+13–19*).
+Despite these judgments, the rest of humanity refuses to repent of idolatry, murder, sorcery, immorality, and theft (*vv.
+20–21*).

+***Christ is presented as*** the sovereign Lord who permits and controls these trumpet judgments as part of God’s unfolding wrath (*vv.
+1, 13*).

+***Believers should*** recognize the justice of God’s judgments and maintain faithful repentance and obedience, unlike those who harden their hearts (*vv.
+20–21*).

 ## Revelation 10

 **The Angel and the Little Book** *(10:1-11)*